rodrigograca31/blog/content/posts/node-packages-you-should-be-using/index.md

 `n` is a package used to change between node versions.

-Its as easy as `n latest` or `n stable` or `n 12.16.3` and you are now running a different node version.
+It's as easy as `n latest` or `n stable` or `n 12.16.3` and you are now running a different node version.
 You can combine this with other commands to temporarily run something in a different node version

 I used this to temporarily bypass a bug in Gulp 4: `n 10.16.3 && gulp default && n 12.16.3`